2-, 3- and 4-Body Decays in the Constructive Standard Model: 2-Body Decays

 Once we have calculated the squared amplitude using the massive constructive methods, we compare them with each other and with Feynman diagrams.
 We obtain our Feynman diagram result from CalcHEP\cite{Belyaev:2012qa}, which has a built-in analytic squared-Feynman-diagram calculator and is able to export its results directly to Mathematica\cite{Mathematica}.

 The $2$-body decays of the SM include $Z\to \nu\bar{\nu}$, $Z\to f\bar{f}$, $W\to l\bar{\nu}$, $W\to q\bar{q}$ and $h\to f\bar{f}$, where $l$ is a charged lepton, $\nu$ is a neutrino, $f$ is a massive fermion and $q$ is a quark.
 We must calculate each of these separately since their amplitudes are fundamentally different.
 Since the neutrino is massless, its spinor is a helicity-spinor with two components whereas the spinor of the massive fermions is a spin-spinor with four components (two for each spin).
 Therefore, we consider them each in turn in the rest of this section.
+For simplicity, we will ignore the color structures in the strong sector as they are simple to restore as clearly shown for the massless case in Ref~\cite{Dixon:1996wi}.

 We begin with the decay of the Z~boson to a neutrino~anti-neutrino pair.
 We remember that the $3$-point amplitude is given by \cite{Christensen:2018zcq},

 where the neutrino is particle $1$, the anti-neutrino is particle $2$ and the (massive) Z~boson is particle $3$ and its spin-indices are implicit.
 We have used the notation outlined in \cite{Arkani-Hamed:2017jhn} where a massive spin-spinor is distinguished from a massless helicity-spinor by bold facing the particle number.
 Thus, in this amplitude, the $3$ is bold while the $1$ and $2$ of the neutrinos are not.